Spatial-aware Vision Language Model for Autonomous Driving: Related Work

-\paragraph{VLMs for Autonomous Driving.} Vision-Language Models have been widely adopted in autonomous driving, predominantly using image inputs for tasks such as human-interpretable scene understanding and trajectory planning.
-For example, DriveLM \cite{cSima_2024_DriveLM} introduced a VLM-based “agent” performing joint graph VQA and end-to-end control; LMDrive \cite{shao2024lmdrive} integrated LLM reasoning with closed-loop control; VLP \cite{pan2024vlp} bridged perception, text, and planning with language supervision; and LLaDA \cite{li2024llada} adapted policies to new domains using LLM priors.
-GPT-style planners such as GPT-Driver \cite{mao2023gptdriver} and DriveGPT4 \cite{xu2024drivegpt4} explored autoregressive action generation with rationales; DriveVLM \cite{tian2024drivevlm} tailored MLLMs for driving QA and intent understanding; and DriVLMe \cite{huang2024drivlme} built a video-language agent for interactive navigation.
-BEV-aware multimodal models like BEV-InMLLM \cite{ding2024holisticnuinstruct} improved global spatial context, while V2X-VLM \cite{you2024v2x} leveraged infrastructure views.
-More recently, VLA families such as OpenDriveVLA \cite{zhou2025opendrivevla} and AutoVLA \cite{zhou2025autovla} unified perception, reasoning, and action in a single autoregressive policy incorporating feasibility and physics constraints; InternDrive \cite{zhang2024interndrive} focused on scenario understanding with MLLMs.
-Different from these image-based approaches, LiDAR-LLM \cite{yang2025lidarllm} pioneers the use of LLMs for driving-scene understanding directly from LiDAR inputs, aiming to extend VLMs’ comprehension to more challenging real-world 3D scenes.
+\paragraph{VLMs for Autonomous Driving.} Vision-Language Models have been widely adopted in autonomous driving, primarily relying on image inputs for human-interpretable scene understanding and trajectory planning.
+DriveLM~\cite{cSima_2024_DriveLM} introduced a VLM-based agent for graph VQA and end-to-end control; LMDrive~\cite{shao2024lmdrive} integrated LLM reasoning with closed-loop control; VLP~\cite{pan2024vlp} bridged perception, text, and planning with language supervision; and LLaDA~\cite{li2024llada} adapted policies to new domains using LLM priors.
+GPT-style planners such as GPT-Driver~\cite{mao2023gptdriver} and DriveGPT4~\cite{xu2024drivegpt4} explored autoregressive action generation with rationales.
+DriveVLM~\cite{tian2024drivevlm} and DriVLMe~\cite{huang2024drivlme} developed multimodal driving agents for QA and navigation.
+BEV-aware multimodal models like BEV-InMLLM~\cite{ding2024holisticnuinstruct} improved global spatial context, while V2X-VLM~\cite{you2024v2x} leveraged infrastructure views.
+More recently, VLA families such as OpenDriveVLA~\cite{zhou2025opendrivevla} and AutoVLA~\cite{zhou2025autovla} unified perception, reasoning, and action in a single autoregressive policy incorporating feasibility and physics constraints; InternDrive~\cite{zhang2024interndrive} focused on scenario understanding with MLLMs.
+Unlike these image-based approaches, LiDAR-LLM~\cite{yang2025lidarllm} pioneers the use of LLMs for driving-scene understanding directly from LiDAR inputs, aiming to extend VLMs’ comprehension to more challenging real-world 3D scenes.
 In contrast, our work explores the complementary strengths of both image and LiDAR within a unified framework, leveraging the strong reasoning capabilities of pretrained VLMs together with the 3D metric information from LiDAR point clouds.